Darren Weir

 Darren Weir (born 1999) is a Scottish international lawn and indoor bowler.

 Bowls career

 Weir won the Scottish under-18 title in 2016 and is a three times consecutive Scottish under-21 champion indoors (2018–20).

 In 2019, Weir was selected for the European Bowls Championships, where he won two silver medals.
 He made his debut at the indoor World Championships during the 2021 World Indoor Bowls Championship.

 He was twice defeated in the final of both the 2022 and 2023 Under 25 World Bowls Championship by fellow Scot Daniel Pool.
+In 2024, he won the Under-25 singles title at the 2024 World Indoor Bowls Championship.
+Weir won two medals in the pairs and fours at the 2024 European Bowls Championships.

 Personal life

 He works as a Communications Officer for Bowls Scotland.